pixl8/Preside-CMS-CommandBox-Commands/README.md

 Before starting, you will need CommandBox installed.
 Head to https://github.com/Ortus-Solutions/box-cli for instructions on how to do so.

-It's still work in progress so we recommend building CommandBox yourself rather than using prepackaged downloads

 ### Method 1, through the ForgeBox command

 Once you have CommandBox up and running, you'll need to issue the following commands: